bcardi/generator-angular-crud-app/README.md

 download and run the latest installer.
 You should be able to use all the chosen defaults during the install process.
 Install instructions can be found here: [http://docs.couchdb.org/en/latest](http://docs.couchdb.org/en/latest).

+### Setup WebStorm (optional)

+We recommend the WebStorm IDE for editing AngularJS based applications, but it is not required.
+See [http://www.jetbrains.com/webstorm/download/](http://www.jetbrains.com/webstorm/download/).

 ## Create new project

 **Note:** All of the terminal commands can be run from either a Windows command prompt or the WebStorm Terminal.